MonashProteomics/MaSpeQC/README.md

 Use the menu ![menu](img/menu-hint.PNG) at the top of this README for quick navigation.

 ## Installation on Windows
-To install MaSpeQC on any _Windows_ system, download and unzip the latest release from the link below into the C: drive, then simply run the script ___start_maspeqc_setup.bat___ as administrator from the command line.
+To install MaSpeQC on any _Windows_ system, download and unzip the latest release from the link below, then simply run the script ___start_maspeqc_setup.bat___ as administrator from the command line.
 This will install all of the necessary software and dependencies to use MaSpeQC.

 <a href="https://github.com/MonashProteomics/MaSpecQC/archive/refs/tags/v1.0.1.zip">MaSpeQC Zip Download</a>